slashdotdash/jekyll-lunr-js-search/README.md

           results : '#search-results',  // selector for containing search results element entries : '.entries',         // selector for search entries containing element (contained within results above)
-          template: '#search-results-template'  // selector for Mustache.js template });
+          template: '#search-results-template'  // selector for Mustache.js template
+          emptyMsg: 'Nothing found.'    // String return if no entries found (optional) });
       });
     </script>

 ### 8. To exclude pages from the search index.

 Add the following `exclude_from_search` setting to any page's YAML config.

     exclude_from_search: true